Nantero1/ai-first-devops-toolkit/README.md

 1. Check the examples in the `examples/` directory
 2. Review the error logs (beautiful output with Rich!)
 3. Validate your Azure authentication and permissions
 4. Ensure your input JSON follows the required format

+---

+*Ready to embrace the AI-First future?
+Start with this toolkit and build your path to exponential productivity.
+Learn more about the AI-First DevOps revolution in [Building AI-First DevOps](https://technologyworkroom.blogspot.com/2025/06/building-ai-first-devops.html).*